mb689/cloud_computing_with_AWS/README.md

 ## Login Process
 - Login to AWS account and change the password (Make sure to never share password with anyone)
-- Change region to `irland eu west 1`
+- Change region to `ireland eu west 1`